 Staff employees may use paid sick time (40 hours per fiscal year to care for a family member as defined below) for the following reasons:

 - Care for the employee’s child, spouse, parent, or parent of a spouse, or a permanent member of the employee’s household who is suffering from a physical or mental illness, injury, or medical condition that requires home care, professional diagnosis or care, or preventative care;

 - Care for the employee’s own physical or mental illness, injury, or medical condition that requires home care, professional diagnosis or care, or preventative care;

-- Attend a routine medical appointment for the employee, or the employee’s child, spouse, parent or parent of a spouse (up to 40 hours per fiscal year);
+- Attend a routine medical appointment for the employee, or the employee’s child, spouse, parent or parent of a spouse, or a permanent member of the employee’s household;

 - Address the psychological, physical or legal effects of domestic violence; or

 - Travel to and from an appointment, a pharmacy, or other location related to the purpose for which the time was taken.

 Employees should try to schedule medical appointments during non-work hours.
 If an appointment must be scheduled during work hours, employees should try to minimize any disruption to their work schedule.

 Non-exempt staff employees can use sick time in one-hour increments.
 Exempt staff employees who are absent for 4 or more hours in a workday, but less than a whole day, must record 4 hours.
 Exempt employees who take off less than four hours are expected to make up their work in a timely manner.

 All employees must record use of sick time in Web Time Entry via “Workday” and must be approved by managers.
 Failure to record sick time as described above may result in discipline up to and including termination.